 HOW TO MAKE SALT POTATOES IN INSTANT POT

 When it comes to salt potatoes, Instant Pot is a great way to cook them.
 First of all, pressure cooking locks in more nutrients and is quicker than using a stovetop method.
 Plus, in the summer months, it allows you to avoid excess heat in the kitchen.

 Here is a handy video showing you how to make salt potatoes with the Instant Pot, as well as the herb butter, and you will find the full list of ingredients, instructions and nutritional breakdown in the recipe card below.

 - Instant Pot Potato Salad + 10 Delicious Variations

 - Baby Potatoes With Dill & Butter

 - Scalloped Leeks & Potatoes

-1 litre water (or as much as you need to just cover the potatoes)
+- 1 liter water or as much as you need to just cover the potatoes

 - Cook the salt potatoes in Instant Pot.
 Add potatoes, water and salt to the inner pot and stir through.
 Pop the lid on top and lock, making sure the top valve is pointing to Sealing.
 Press Manual/Pressure Cook and set to 5 minutes at HIGH pressure.
 The Instant Pot will take about 10 minutes to come to pressure.
 Once the timer is done, use the quick release to let off the pressure (point the top valve to Venting).
 Strain the potatoes through a sieve and transfer to a serving plate.
 Don't rinse the potatoes!